Monument Rock centers the known trail universe

 By Rob Carrigan, rob.carrigan@pikespeaknewspapers.com

-If you continue past Limbach Park, across the train tracks on Second Street, take a left on Mitchell Ave. , continue on past the Lake of the Rockies and right on to Mount Herman Road, keep heading west , you are headed the right direction.
-Monument Rock, for which town of Monument is named, stands amidst Monument Open Space preserve, a symbol of the area’s enduring nature.
-Extensive trails around the rock cater horseback riding, dog walking, jogging while also serving as a hub to other trail systems.
+If you continue past Limbach Park, across the train tracks on Second Street, take a left on Mitchell Ave. , continue on past the Lake of the Rockies and right on to Mount Herman Road, keep heading west, you are headed the right direction.
+Monument Rock, for which the town of Monument is named, stands amidst Monument Open Space preserve, a symbol of the area’s enduring nature.
+Extensive trails around the rock cater to horseback riding, dog walking, jogging while also serving as a hub to other trail systems.

 In “The story behind the Pike National Forest,” by Marion Ritchey Vance and John A. Vance, and on U.S. Department of Agriculture Forest Service site, history of the Forest Service itself is tied to the anchor of Monument Rock.